Triggers, Avoidance, and Nervous System Patterns

 • Perfectionism or self-criticism

-• Emotional numbing or disconnection
+• Emotional numbness or disconnection

 • Chronic anxiety or restlessness

-Why Insight Alone Often Isn’t Enough
+Why Insight Alone Isn’t Enough

-How EMDR Helps With Triggers and Reactivity
+How EMDR Helps With Triggers

 • Fewer emotional spikes

-• Increased ability to pause and respond
+• Greater ability to pause and respond

-• Less avoidance
+• Reduced avoidance

-• A stronger sense of choice
+• A stronger sense of choice and control

-How IFS Helps With Avoidance and Protection
+How IFS Helps With Avoidance

 • What is this part afraid would happen if it didn’t avoid?

-• What is it trying to protect you from?
+• What is it trying to protect me from?

-Healing Is About Safety, Not Forcing Change
+Healing Is About Safety, Not Force

 A Gentle Invitation

-If you recognize yourself in these patterns, you’re not broken—and you’re not alone.
+If this resonates, you’re not broken—and you’re not alone.

-Your nervous system learned these patterns for a reason—and it can learn something new.
+There’s no pressure—just a space to ask questions and be heard.
+Your nervous system learned these patterns for a reason, and it can learn something new.

 Previous